The debate over citizenship by investment programmes

 The company Kleindienst Group announced that investors who purchase certain properties in the UAE project “The Heart of Europe” will become eligible for Moldovan citizenship.
 More specifically, to qualify for the program, an investor needs to purchase a property valued at more than AED 5 million (about EUR 1,2 million).
-The Moldovan passport which he/she will get in return will allow him/her to travel without visa in the entire Schengen area and many other countries.
+The Moldovan passport which he/she will get in return will allow him/her to travel without a visa in the entire Schengen area and many other countries.

-The Heart of Europe is a megaresort situated four kilometers from the Dubai coastline.
+The Heart of Europe is a megaresort situated four kilometres from the Dubai coastline.
 It is valued at USD 5 billion and comprises six man-made islands styled in a European theme.
 The Hearth of Europe will be able to accommodate 16,000 tourists.
 Although the project has not been completed yet, many of the properties located there have already been sold.

 Citizenship by investment programmes, such as the programme described above, raise controversies among businesses and politicians.
 Below, we will examine the arguments in favour and against such programmes.

 Investors (especially from developing countries) often look for more freedom to travel as well as a safe country where they can relocate for tax purposes or other reasons (e.g., political instability in their home countries).
 Realizing those needs, many jurisdictions created programmes that allow investors to get passports if they make certain investments in those jurisdictions.
 In addition to meeting the needs of investors, such programmes benefit the economies of the jurisdictions organizing them.
 In this regard, Vrinda Grupta, the managing partner of Vazir Group, noted: “The Caribbean countries, especially, have ended up benefitting from these schemes.
 The economy of St. Kitts, for example, has really benefited because of citizenship-by-ownership and visa-free access.”